Choosing a college is stressful and ensuring that you make the right decision can often feel like a daunting task. To help with the

 Following a boyfriend, girlfriend, or best friend to the college of their choice may seem like a promising idea at the time, but this is one of the most pivotal points in your life, too.
 You need to remember to make the best decisions for yourself.
 If your relationships are strong, they will outlast time and distance anyway.

-Only considering colleges your parents, siblings, or other family members went to in order to follow them may not be in your best interest.
+Limiting your college search to the schools your parents, siblings, or other family members went to in order to follow them may not be in your best interest.
 It’s always best to explore your options and find the right fit for your personality.

-In contrast, only considering colleges your parents DON’T want you to attend isn't beneficial either.
+In contrast, considering colleges your parents DON’T want you to attend isn't beneficial either.
 Sometimes, they have some good insight that may help you decide on what may be best for you.

 Don’t make your college decisions out of spite.
 This is sure to lead you down a path of regret.